kaykay-dv/pocketsearch/docs/schemas.md

 Following options are available for fields:

 * **index** - if the field is a Text field, a full text search index is created, otherwise a standard sqlite3 index is created
-* **is_id_field** - a schema can only have one IDField.
+* **is_id_field** - a schema can **optionally** be flagged as IDField.
+This is not the internal id of a document in an index, but can be used to track unique ids coming from external data sources.
+For instance, if you are indexing files, you can flag the file name in your index as id field.
 It is used by the .insert_or_update method to decide if a document should be inserted or an existing document should be updated.

 With respect to naming your fields following restrictions apply: